StadGent/fractal_styleguide_gent-base/components/31-molecules/accordion/README.md

 Alternatives to using an accordion component:

 * Reduce and simplify the content so that it can be placed as is on the page, without hiding it or the need for an accordion component.
-* Split the content accross multiple pages, especcialy if the amount of content is large (more than one text paragraph or if also other components than text paragraphs are needed to convey the message).
+* Split the content accross multiple pages, especialy if the amount of content is large (more than one text paragraph or if also other components than text paragraphs are needed to convey the message).
 * Keep the content as is on the page, separate the content by headings.
-* Use a list of links or a table of contents component to let users navigate quickly so specific sections of content.
+* Use a list of links or a table of contents component to let users navigate quickly to specific sections of content.

 ## How it works